peteroupc/peteroupc.github.io/randomfunc.md

     METHOD GammaDist(meanLifetime)
         // Must be greater than 0
         if meanLifetime <= 0: return error
-        // Exponential special case (see also
+        // Exponential distribution special case if
+        // `meanLifetime` is 1 (see also
         // Devroye 1986, p.
 405)
         if meanLifetime == 1: return -ln(RNDU01ZeroOneExc())
         d = meanLifetime